Skip To Main Content

 Leigh Anne Cowger

-Being an athletic trainer for over 20 years, Leigh Anne has spent the last 10 years at both the high school level and as the head athletic trainer for the USL’s Pittsburgh Riverhounds.
-She also enjoys covering overnight soccer camps, team/individual tournaments, collegiate events, races and even weekend warrior events.
+Being an athletic for over 20 years, Leigh Anne has experience at many levels.
+Though the majority of her time has been working at the high school level she has also been the lead athletic trainer for the USL's Pittsburgh Riverhounds as well as covering overnight soccer camps, team/individual tournaments, collegiate and professional events, races, charity events and even weekend warrior events.

 Leigh Anne graduated with a Bachelor of Science in exercise science/athletic training from Adrian College (Michigan) and a Master's Degree in exercise physiology from East Tennessee State University.
 In 2017, she graduated from the Pittsburgh School of Massage Therapy, becoming a licensed massage therapist with a focus on sports massage, deep tissue and neuromuscular therapy massage.
 Having both licenses helps her bring her love of sports and passion for helping others together.